 The center of the array is defined by the median values of the lists of antenna latitudes and longitudes.
-The WebLog page shows that list, and the metric for each antenna can be found in the casa log for this stage.
-A refant can be selected manually in the PPR.
+The WebLog page shows that ordered list of antennas, and the metric for each antenna can be found in the casa log for this stage.
+A single refant can be selected manually in the PPR (but it will be applied to all EBs of the MOUS).

-9.6 h_tsyscal
+9.6 h tsyscal

 System temperature (Tsys) as a function of frequency is calculated from the atmospheric calibration scan data by the online system at the time of observation.
-These spectra are imported to a table of the MS during hifa_importdata.
-In h_tsyscal, these spectra are copied into a CASA calibration table by the gencal task, which flags channels with zero or negative Tsys.
+These spectra are imported to a table of the MS during hifa\importdata.
+In h\tsyscal, these spectra are copied into a CASA calibration table by the gencal task, which flags channels with zero or negative Tsys.
 The WebLog shows the mapping of Tsys spectral windows to science spectral windows, and plots Tsys before flagging.
 Mapping is often necessary because so far, Tsys can only be measured in TDM windows on the 64-station baseline correlator.

-9.7 hifa_tsysflag
+9.7 hifa tsysflag

-This task flags the Tsys cal table created by the h_tsyscal pipeline task.
+This task flags the Tsys cal table created by the h\tsyscal pipeline task.
 Erroneous Tsys measurements of several different kinds are detected, including anomalously high Tsys over an entire spectral window, spikes or "birdies" in Tsys, and discrepant "shape" in Tsys as a function of frequency.
 Details are provided in the WebLog for each kind of flagging performed, and all of the Tsys spectra are plotted again.
 In these plots, all of the anomalies should be gone.
 If there is a Tsys flag template file included during the pipeline run these 'manually' added flags will also be applied.

 Tsysflag provides six separate flagging metrics, where each metric creates its own flagging view and has its own corresponding flagging rule(s).
-In the current standard pipeline, all six metrics are active, and evaluated in the order set by the parameter "metric_order" (default: 'nmedian, derivative, edgechans, fieldshape, birdies, toomany').
+In the current standard pipeline, all six metrics are active, and evaluated in the order set by the parameter "metric\order" (default: 'nmedian, derivative, edgechans, fieldshape, birdies, toomany').